Market Street Railway (transit operator): Electric and United Railroads

 Conversion to electricity was resisted by opponents like Rudolph Spreckels and other property owners who objected to what they saw as ugly overhead lines on the major thoroughfares of the city center.
 At 5:12 am on April 18, 1906, those objections were swept away as the great San Francisco earthquake struck.
 The race to rebuild the city allowed the company to replace all but the steepest of its cable car lines with electric streetcar lines.

-On May 14, 1906, Supervisors permitted United Railroads to string overhead trolley wires on Market St. The next day the Examiner accused United Railroads of exploiting the disaster to push through its overhead trolley franchise but they proceeded to install overhead power on all of its lines.
+On May 14, 1906, Supervisors permitted United Railroads to string overhead trolley wires on Market Street.
+The next day the Examiner accused United Railroads of exploiting the disaster to push through its overhead trolley franchise but they proceeded to install overhead power on all of its lines.
 The San Francisco graft trials were a series of attempts from 1905 to 1908 to prosecute both government officials accused of receiving bribes.
 These included members of the San Francisco Board of Supervisors, San Francisco Mayor Eugene Schmitz, attorneys Abe Ruef and Tirey L. Ford, and the business owners who were paying the bribes.